What is child abuse?

 - Taking inappropriate photographs or videos of a child

-- Touching a child inappropriately
+- Physical contact, such as touching a child inappropriately

 - An adult exposing themselves to a child

-Emotional child abuse can take the form of:
+Emotional abuse can take the form of:

 - Denying a child love and affection